Myth: Asthma medications are habit forming, dangerous and lose their effectiveness over time.

 Facts: People with asthma are encouraged to lead an active lifestyle including participation in sports and gym class.
-A fully active life keeps you healthy and may help with weight control – essential in managing asthma.
+A fully active life keeps you and your lungs healthy.
+It may help with weight control – essential in managing asthma.
 Exercise has been shown to improve lung function.

 Exercise is an asthma trigger for some patients.
-Your doctor may recommend taking appropriate medication before exercise and keeping it handy during exercise, as well as spending time to warm up before physical activity and cool down afterward.
+Your doctor may recommend using an albuterol inhaler before exercise and keeping it handy during exercise.
+You should also take time to warm up before physical activity and cool down afterward.

 Myth: Asthma is only a childhood disease and is usually outgrown.

 Fact: Asthma usually develops as a childhood disease – it affects 6.8 million children under 18 in the United States.
-Rarely outgrown, asthma usually persists into adulthood.
+It is rarely outgrown.
+Asthma usually persists into adulthood.
 It can appear for the first time in some adults.
 Your asthma may improve as your lungs get larger or your immune system adapts over time.
 However, family history of asthma and sensitivity to allergens as a symptom trigger still remain – as does asthma.

-Myth: Asthma is not a big deal, no one dies from it, and it’s easily controlled.
+Myth: Asthma is not a big deal and it’s easily controlled.